SueMottet/World_Weather_Analysis/README.md

 3. Marker layer map created

 ### Objective 3: Create a Travel Itinerary Map
-1. Using the Google Directions API, create a travel itinerary that shows the route between four cities chosen out of the vacation set of destinations.
+1. Using an API, create a travel itinerary that shows the route between four cities chosen out of the vacation set of destinations.
   * Create four DataFrames, one for each city on the itinerary
   * Retrieve the latitudes and longitudes for each of the four cities
   * Create a direction layer map between the cities on the travel map